PAVE PAWS: Environmental and health concerns

 USAF environmental assessments in August 1975 and March 1976 for PAVE PAWS were followed by the EPA's Environmental Impact Analysis in December 1977.
 Environmental impacts were litigated in U.S. District Court in Boston.
-The government asserted the position that Pave Paws would protect the American coastline, while hiding the fact that it had no defensive armaments in the event an incoming missile was detected.
+The government asserted the position that PAVE PAWS would protect the American coastline, while hiding the fact that it had no defensive armaments in the event an incoming missile was detected.
 The USAF requested the National Research Council (in May 1978) and a contractor, SRI International (April 1978), to assess PAVE PAWS radiation.
 Two NRC reports were prepared (1979, tbd), SRI's Environmental Impact Statement was reviewed during a 22 January 1979 public hearing at the Sandwich MA high school auditorium (~300 people).
-The studies found no elevated cancer risk from PAVE PAWS e.g., elevated Ewing's sarcoma rates were not supported by 2005 available data (a December 2007 MA Department of Health report concluded it "appears unlikely that PAVE PAWS played a primary role in the incidence of Ewing family of tumors on Cape Cod.")
+The studies found no elevated cancer risk from PAVE PAWS e.g., elevated Ewing sarcoma rates were not supported by 2005 available data (a December 2007 MA Department of Health report concluded it "appears unlikely that PAVE PAWS played a primary role in the incidence of Ewing family of tumors on Cape Cod.")
 A followup to a 1978 Air Force School of Aerospace Medicine report concluded in 2005 that power densities beyond 15 m were within permissible exposure limits.
 Consistent with other regulations to prevent interference with aircraft systems, the FAA restricts aircraft at altitudes below 4500 ft to maintain 1 nm (1.85 km) from the Cape Cod SSPARS phased array.